For years, I had heard people talk about this magical place up island. A place with lots of snow and no people. Sounded like my kind of place!.

 Where we stayed

-We rented a cabin a month or two ahead of time, which I later learned was considered last minute.
+We rented a private cabin a month or two ahead of time, which I later learned was considered last minute.

 It was a pretty simple place.
 Beds were foam mattresses on the floor.